OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 * Do you have any CI servers integrated with Octopus?
 * Do you have any subscriptions configured in Octopus?
 * Do you have any external tools or scripts that call the Octopus API?
+* Do you have external scripts or CI servers using API keys?

-## What version of Octopus are you running?
+### What version of Octopus are you running?

 Some of the migration options require a relatively recent version of Octopus to be installed.
 For this reason the first step in any migration is to first update the on-premises instance to the latest version of Octopus.

-## Who is using the on-premises Octopus instance?
+### Who is using the on-premises Octopus instance?

 Most teams looking to move their on-premises Octopus instance to a private cloud tend to have multiple teams deploying multiple project through Octopus.
 How the migration is performed is largely dictated by the requirements of each of the impacted teams.
 It is therefor critical to understand which teams are using Octopus and what applications they are deploying.
 Having this information allows you to answer the next questions.

-## How long can Octopus be offline for before it interrupts critical operations?
+### How long can Octopus be offline for before it interrupts critical operations?

 Some teams may deploy relatively infrequently, perhaps once per month.
 Other teams may perform multiple deployments per day.

 Understanding the window in which Octopus can be unavailable without interrupting critical operations is a large factor in determining the migration path.

-## Who can test each project to ensure it deploys correctly after the migration?
+### Who can test each project to ensure it deploys correctly after the migration?

 Once the migration is complete, each team using Octopus must ensure that their deployments continue to work correctly.
 Either a member of each team using Octopus must test the migrated instance to ensure their projects work correctly, or the team performing the migration must be provided some guidance on how to test the migrated projects.
 The success of failure of these tests determines if the migration must be rolled backed or can continue.

-## Do you require a continuous audit history after the migration?
+### Do you require a continuous audit history after the migration?

 The requirement to have a complete audit history available on the migrated instance will limit the migration paths you can take.
 For example, the [Import/Export feature](/docs/projects/export-import/index.md) does not copy audit logs from the on-premises Octopus instance to the new cloud hosted instance.

-## How do users authenticate with Octopus?
+### How do users authenticate with Octopus?

 Octopus can either maintain users and teams in its own internal database or delegate authentication to an external provider such as Active Directory.